 Malta is one of the most fascinating countries in Europe.
 Often overlooked among the innumerable Mediterranean paradises that can be visited, it’s an archipelago south of Sicily that has played an important role in geopolitics for hundreds of years.
 Having passed between the Romans, Moors, French, and British en route to becoming its own sovereign nation, it’s built up quite a history that, combined with the islands’ natural beauty, makes it a wonderful place to visit.
+There are so many things to do and see whilst in Malta.

 These are six of the top things to see and do if you get some time there.